UTexas

 Sec.
 13–604.
 Sources of Tables

 University persons and organizations may supply their own tables.
-In addition, the dean of students maintains a supply of tables for registered or sponsored student organizations that may be checked out for use on campus in designated areas.
-The Dean of Students will maintain, on a website or on a flyer or pamphlet available at the office of the dean of students, a current description of the rules and procedures for checking out tables.
+In addition, the Dean of Students maintains a supply of tables for registered or sponsored student organizations that may be checked out for use on campus in designated areas.
+The Dean of Students will maintain, on a website or on a flyer or pamphlet available at the office of the Dean of Students, a current description of the rules and procedures for checking out tables.
 Members of the general public, and University persons and organizations other than registered or sponsored student organizations, must supply their own tables.

 Subchapter 13–700.
 Exhibits